nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 <default perturbative>
 ```

-The Perdew and Zunger (see J. P. Perdew and A. Zunger, Phys.
-Rev. B 23,
-5048 (1981)) method to remove the self-interaction contained in many
+The Perdew and Zunger[^87] method to remove the self-interaction contained in many
 exchange-correlation functionals has been implemented with the Optimized
-Effective Potential method (see R. T. Sharp and G. K. Horton, Phys.
-Rev.
-90, 317 (1953), J. D. Talman and W. F. Shadwick, Phys.
-Rev. A 14, 36
-(1976)) within the Krieger-Li-Iafrate approximation (J. B. Krieger, Y.
+Effective Potential method[^88] within the Krieger-Li-Iafrate approximation[^89].
-Li, and G. J. Iafrate, Phys.
-Rev. A 45, 101 (1992); 46, 5453 (1992); 47,
-165 (1993)) Three variants of these methods are included in NWChem:
+Three variants of these methods are included in NWChem:

 - `sic perturbative` This is the default option for the sic directive.
     After a self-consistent calculation, the Kohn-Sham orbitals are